 When Queen released their first album, most of the attention they got from the media was focused on Brian May and the fact he made his own guitar (with his father).
 Freddie Mercury gradually developed both his songwriting and his stage persona to the point that he became the face of the band, at least as far as most of the public was concerned.
 Bassist John Deacon and drummer Roger Taylor were almost always overshadowed, but they still had their moments: John scored three big hits for the band in 1975, 1980 and 1984, and Roger also wrote some big numbers from 1984 onwards.
-In fact, a lot (though not all) of the band's big hits from 1980 onwards were by either one of them and by 1989 the band were crediting all songwriting to all four of them, effectively becoming an Ensemble Cast.
+In fact, a lot (though not all) of the band's big hits from 1980 onwards were by either one of them and by 1989 the band was crediting all song-writing to all four of them, effectively becoming an Ensemble Cast.
+As Mercury himself put it: "We are a very competitive group.
+We are four good writers and there are no passengers."

-When The Beach Boys' Brian Wilson suffered an emotional breakdown in 1965 and decided to quit touring with the group, Bruce Johnston (previously of Beach Boys soundalike group the Rip Chords) was hired to take over his role playing bass onstage.
-By the end of the year Johnston was joining the Beach Boys in the studio and later became an integral part of their late '60s/early '70s recordings, even writing songs like "Disney Girls" for them.
+When The Beach Boys' Brian Wilson suffered an emotional breakdown in 1965 and decided to quit touring with the group, Bruce Johnston (previously of Beach Boys soundalike group the Rip Chords, among many other groups) was hired to take over his role playing bass on-stage.
+By the end of the year, Johnston was joining the Beach Boys in the studio and later became an integral part of their late '60s/early '70s recordings, even writing songs like "Disney Girls (1957)" for them.

 Ringo Starr was a late replacement into the band and widely considered (however fairly) to be their least talented member.
 Furthermore, he was the least conventionally handsome of the group and, as the drummer, held the least glamorous position in the band.
 Despite all this, his goofy charm and approachable good looks earned him the most fan mail of any Beatle.

 Bone Thugs-n-Harmony is a group example.
-As they emerged during a era of hip-hop where you had to be either from the west or the east to make it in that particular field.
-Not only did they not hail from either coast, but hailed from the Midwest (Cleveland to be precise), and managed to have 3 back to back multi platinum records amidst the hype and controversy of the then bi-coastal feud between the east and west.
+As they emerged during an era of hip-hop where you had to be either from the west or the east to make it in that particular field.
+Not only did they not hail from either coast, but hailed from the Midwest (Cleveland to be precise), and managed to have 3 back to back multi-platinum records amidst the hype and controversy of the then bi-coastal feud between the east and west.

-Despite being the bassist/lyricist of Fall Out Boy, Pete Wentz served as the front man forFall Out Boy up until their hiatus (or their breakup, depending on who you talk to).
+Despite being the bassist/lyricist of Fall Out Boy, Pete Wentz served as the front man forFall Out Boy up until their hiatus.
 Conventionally, either the lead singer/rhythm guitarist, Patrick Stump or the founder of the band, lead guitarist Joe Trohman should've been the front man, but seeing as Patrick didn't fit the standard front man mold and neither Joe or the drummer Andy Hurley had any interest in being the face, the role went to Pete.
-Considering his long standing mental health issues and relationship woes around the time of Fall Out Boy's height of popularity, it's questionable if this was the right decision in the long run.
+Considering his long-standing mental health issues and relationship woes around the time of Fall Out Boy's height of popularity, it's questionable if this was the right decision in the long run.
 One is just as likely to find people citing his dislike of his role as one could find people thinking he revelsin it.
 His massively prominent fandom/fandumb is a common conversation topic among Fall Out Boy fans and music spectators.
 Wentz's scandalous notoriety is lampshaded in the music video for "This Ain't a Scene, It's an Arms Race" from Infinity on High and often lampshaded by the band and himself.
 The transition of his side project Black Cards from a more poppy/dancey band with a female lead singer to an EDM duo with the previous incarnation's drummer looks to be a deliberate attempt to avoid this trope a second time around with another group.

 Patrick Stump, however, still remains a popular member of Fall Out Boy and while his solo album "Soul Punk" wasn't a financial success, various music spectators and fans of Fall Out Boy (that is, those who didn't automatically dismiss it for not being Fall Out Boy) found it to be a pleasant surprise and an indicator of the long introverted singer coming out of his shell.
 Patrick also has a habit of unintentionally overshadowing other bands when he does guest vocals for one of their songs.